XII Corps (North Korea)

+History

 The XII Corps is a reserve infantry corps, deployed near the Korean-Chinese border, including the Ryanggang Province.
 Its tasks include managing the local territorial forces, homeland defence and internal security.

-In January 2019, sources in Ryanggang province reported that the soldiers of XII Corps are notorious for being malnourished and undisciplined.
+In January 2019, sources in Ryanggang province reported that the soldiers of XII Corps are notorious for being malnourished and undisciplined and because of this the corp is privately called by the locals as "beggar corps" or "Makhno corps".
 They have been known to resort to begging and theft to sustain themselves, particularly during the winter.
 Desertion rates within the corps are also reportedly particularly high.